xylix/xylix.github.io/src/lib/posts/wtf-is-up-with-ai-code.md

 tags: []
 ---

-# TODO: (This has to be a header because otherwise prettier collapses the bullets .... .. . . .. . . . : / )
+TODO:

-- Coherent up the story part aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa
+- Coherent up the story part
 - Add some structure and meat into the non-story parts, or leave this just as a story
 - Remove disclaimer